So, you’re having a roofing issue and wondering who to contact.

 - How high is the house in the air?

-All of the factors include fluctuations in labor, time, or material, which add up to the cost of the project.
+All of the factors include fluctuations in labor, time, or material, which add up to the project’s cost.

 Characteristics of a roof that’s the best fit for residential roofing contractors: The roof is usually under 5,000 square feet and within 50 miles of the roofing contractor.
-Residential roofs can be low-slope or high-slope (very rarely will there be a flat roof).
+Residential roofs can be low-slope or high-slope (rarely will there be a flat roof).
 They usually install shingle roofs.

 System-specific roofing contractors

-A roofing contractor can be commercial or residential, but the type of roofing systems they specialize in can differentiate themselves.
+A roofing contractor can be commercial or residential, but the type of system they specialize in can differentiate themselves.

-This is beneficial for a property owner who’s already done research on what type of roof they want.
-Now it’s time to find a contractor that specializes in that roofing system.
+This benefits a property owner who’s already researched what type of roof they want.
+Now it’s time to find a contractor specializing in that roofing system.

 Here are the most common types of roofing systems and a quick summary of each.